TheTextAdventurer/SAGA-Hint-Sheets/HINT01 ADVENTURELAND - ADVENTURE 1 HINTS AND SOLUTIONS.md

 ---

-## 4 - CAN NOT FIND WHERE TO STORE YOUR
+## 4 - CAN NOT FIND WHERE TO STORE YOUR TREASURES
 <details><summary>Answer</summary>N/A CLIMB THE CYPRESS TREE IN THE SWAMP</details>

 **5 - More help for above problem.**